Fragile X Syndrome

 What is Fragile X syndrome?

-Genetic disorder causing intellectual disability and behavioral challenges.
+A genetic disorder causing intellectual disability and behavioral challenges.

 What causes Fragile X syndrome?

-Mutation in FMR1 gene on X chromosome.
+Mutation in the FMR1 gene on the X chromosome, typically an expansion of CGG repeats.

 How common is Fragile X syndrome?